MichaelAJMitchell/Ecnetica/mcq_algorithm_files/mcqs_research.md

 study a chapter that we haven't said is due, like if they have a test in class they want to study for.
 ### identifying chapters
 The easiest way to identify chapters would be to just take the average mastery of all the nodes in that chapter.
-If the average mastery is beloew the same threshold you use to trigger reviews for individual nodes, then the chapter is due.
+If the average mastery is below the same threshold you use to trigger reviews for individual nodes, then the chapter is due.
 Issues: outliers eg very good or very bad topics could impact this.
 Also doesn't take importance of topic into account.

 Also want to take into account:
 - how important the topic is
 - if it is the cause of weakness down the line
 - variation in the mastery within the topic.
 If their his a high variation, then there is a few very weak topics bringing the score down.
 These should be already be a priority in the normal mcqs.
-If there is low varience and also low mastery, then most of the ndoes in the chapter are weak and the chapter as a whole would benefit from a review.
+If there is low variance and also low mastery, then most of the nodes in the chapter are weak and the chapter as a whole would benefit from a review.

 Can compute the mastery of all nodes that depend on one node: Gather all nodes that can be reached from a node (depth first search is a method). compute the average mastery of these nodes to give the average mastery of dependant nodes.

-varience is (mastery of node - averge mastery of chapter)$^2$.
+variance is (mastery of node - average mastery of chapter)$^2$.
 This gives the average mastery of a chapter as $$\frac{1}{\text{number of nodes}}\cdot \sum (\text{mastery of each topic - average mastery})^2 $$

-This gives a formula for calculating the proiority of chapters for review.
+This gives a formula for calculating the priority of chapters for review.
 $$ a\text{(number of outgoing nodes)(1 - average mastery of nodes in chapter})+b(\text{average of the average mastery of nodes dependant on each node })-c(\text{varience}) $$

 (there might be a better way than getting a bunch of averages)

-The chapter with the highest score should be prioritised for review and depending on the weightings a thereshold could be set over which a chapter is due.
+The chapter with the highest score should be prioritised for review and depending on the weightings a threshold could be set over which a chapter is due.

 ### choosing questions given chapter
-Do we want to review all ndoes in a chapter?
-This could end up being a lot, but also given that there is quite a lot of dependancies and interconnectedness on topics that could reduce the number of questions needed significantly.
+Do we want to review all nodes in a chapter?
+This could end up being a lot, but also given that there is quite a lot of dependencies and interconnectedness on topics that could reduce the number of questions needed significantly.

-Could use an adapated version of the scheduler for normal mcqs.
+Could use an adapted version of the scheduler for normal mcqs.
 Take a vector of due topics as all the topics in the chapter.
 Instead of ranking by 'dueness', rank from low mastery to high.
 This takes into account that we want to review nodes even if they are not due.
 The mastery limit for nodes to be counted as 'completed' should be higher than in normal reviews to ensure that the nodes tht are not due are still covered.

-The multisubject nature of a question in the difficulty breakdown should have a lower wieght or be disregraded in this review, as that is not what we are testing.
+The multisubject nature of a question in the difficulty breakdown should have a lower weight or be disregarded in this review, as that is not what we are testing.

 The questions should be ordered by graph depth.
-The loww levels of mastery of all the chapter might suggest a fundamental misunderstang, so work from the basics up to build up knowledge.
+The loww levels of mastery of all the chapter might suggest a fundamental misunderstanding, so work from the basics up to build up knowledge.

 Other than those, I think the normal algorithm should probably work.